-Thousands of small business owners across the UK are being locked into advertising contracts with Yell which provide no new customers for their business.
+Thousands of small business owners across the UK claim to have been locked into advertising contracts with Yell which generate no new customers for their business.

 1) Yell add a 40% “Management Fee” to the cost of every click as charged by Google.